 Nothing beats the old fashioned give and take of a traditional market with its piles of fresh fruit, vegetables, meats, cheeses, sweets and baked goods; homemade and handmade crafts and artisanal products, clothing, fabrics and household goods.

 A top market can give you real sense of what an Old World country Britain remains in many ways.
 And the opportunity to touch, taste and smell the goods while exchanging banter with the sellers - often the producers themselves - is irresistible.

-These are among my favorite cities for open-air and covered markets.
-Bring a sturdy carrier bag because you won't leave empty handed.
+These are among Britain's favorite cities for open-air and covered markets.
+Check out the surprising allay of foods you can bring home from the UK.
+Then, bring a sturdy carrier bag because you won't leave empty handed.

 01 of 07

-St Nicholas Market, smack in the middle of the wonderful University and Cathedral city of Bristol, is one of the best indoor and outdoor markets I've ever visited outside of London.
+St Nicholas Market, smack in the middle of the wonderful university and cathedral city of Bristol, is one of the best indoor and outdoor markets outside of London.

 It's huge with two glass arcades, a covered market and a gigantic market hall with a gallery level all around it.
-It's claimed that this is the largest collection of independent traders in Bristol and I don't doubt it.
+It's claimed that this is the largest collection of independent traders in Bristol and why would anyone doubt it.

 02 of 07